 Focuses on advanced fashion sketching and fabric rendering.
 Emphasis on development of individual style.
 Basic layout and presentation.
-Prerequisite: FAS 105 or consent of coordinator.
+Prerequisite: FAS 105 with a grade of "C" or better.

-FAS 107 Textiles I (1-2) 2 hrs.
+FAS 107 Textiles I (1-2)

+2 hrs.
 Studies basic design and color principles in development of creative fabrics.
-General analysis and identification of fabrics and employment of various methods such as weaving, printing and dveina.
+General analysis and identification of fabrics and employment of various methods such as weaving, printing and dveing.

-FAS 108 Textiles II (1-2) 2 hrs.
+FAS 108 Textiles II (1-2)

 Continues FAS 107.
 Contemporary fabrics analyzed and studied.
-Prerequisite: FAS 107.
-Corequisite: FAS 109.
+Prerequisite: FAS 107 with a grade of "C" or better.